 He spends nearly half of each year on Kefalonia and helps coordinate the project’s activities.

-His primary research interest lies in the use of geological fieldwork and geophysical methods to investigate the structure and stratigraphy of sedimentary basins.
+His primary research background has been the use of a range of field- and subsurface-based geological and geophysical methods to investigate the structure and stratigraphy of sedimentary basins.

-He has been investigating and elucidating the geology of the Ionian Islands of western Greece since 1982 and leads the geoscientific research effort for the project.
+He has been investigating and has published extensively on the geology of the Ionian Islands of western Greece since 1982.
+John has led the geoscientific tests of the hypothesis since the project’s inception in 2003

-He is a Fellow of the Royal Society of Edinburgh (FRSE), a Chartered Geologist and a Fellow of the Geological Society (FGS).
-He also refereed professional football matches and was on the FIFA List of International Referees.
+He is a Fellow of the Royal Society of Edinburgh (FRSE), a Chartered Geologist (CGeol.) and a Fellow of the Geological Society (FGS).
+He also refereed professional football matches between 1994-2008 and represented Scotland on the FIFA List of International Referees.

 James Diggle is Emeritus Professor of Greek and Latin at Cambridge University and a Life Fellow of Queens’ College.

 His publications include The Cambridge Greek Lexicon (Editor-in-Chief, Cambridge, 2021), The Oxford Classical Text of Euripides (Oxford, 1981-94), Euripidea: Collected Essays (Oxford, 1994) and Theophrastus: Characters (Cambridge, 2004).